johnhcc/piSignalSequencer/README.md

 # Main site

-This is the GitHub stub page for the software; please access it [here](https://vorticity.cc/piSignalSequencer).
+This is currently a stub page; the software can be accessed [here](https://vorticity.cc/piSignalSequencer).